What is a JORC resource? How does a company define a resource?

 A high copper spot price due to increased demand, may mean a relatively low grade JORC resource is still considered economically viable, and vice versa.

 Discovered deposits can be classified as resources or reserves.
 The difference being how confident the company is that the deposit is valuable and extractable.
 In summary, reserves are better than resources... and here is why:

 Resources are potentially valuable, with reasonable prospects for eventual economic extraction.
 Resources can be classified as inferred, indicated or measured for miners.

-Here is an example of a JORC resource estimate from the Miaflores deposit for our gold investment Los Cerros (ASX:LCL).
-As you can see the classification is split into a ‘resource’ and a ‘reserve’ - with the reserve the minerals that can be mined in an economic fashion.
+Here is an example of a JORC resource estimate from the Miraflores deposit for our gold Investment Los Cerros (ASX:LCL).
+As you can see, the classification is split into a ‘resource’ and a ‘reserve’ - with the reserve being the minerals that can be mined in an economic fashion.